ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-The only explicitly defined bits are the Version and Variant leaving 122 bits for implementation specific time-based UUIDs.
+The only explicitly defined bits are the Version and Variant leaving 122 bits for implementation specific UUIDs.
 To be clear:
 UUIDv8 is not a replacement for UUIDv4 where all 122 extra bits are filled with random data.